paschal533/onramp-contracts/README.md

     ```
     npx hardhat deploy --tags Filecoin --network calibration
     ```
 1. deploy OnRampContract & AxelarBridge to the Linea network.
-Make sure you have test token LineaETH in your wallet
+Make sure you have test token LineaETH in your wallet.
     ```
     npx hardhat deploy --tags SoureChain --network linea
     ```
 1. After the contracts are successfully deploy on both networks.
-You need to record three smart contracts address in `.env` for the following configuration.
+You need to add three smart contracts address in `.env` for the following configuration.
-1. To make contracts on different networks knows how to process crosschain calls coming from Axelar, we need to wire those contracts together.
     ```
+    DEPLOYER_PRIVATE_KEY=
+    PROVER_CONTRACT_ADDRESS_DEST_CHAIN=
+    ONRAMP_CONTRACT_ADDRESS_SRC_CHAIN=
+    ORACLE_CONTRACT_ADDRESS_SRC_CHAIN=
+    ```
+1. Wire those contracts together to process cross-chain calls.
+    - **On Filecoin**: setting up the supported source chains.
+        ```
         npx hardhat run deploy/3_config_Filecoin.ts --network calibration
+        ```
+    - **On source chain**: connecting Oracle & Onramp contracts; Then config crosss-chain messages sender and receiver so Oracle contracts knows how to process cross-chain calls.
+        ```
         npx hardhat run deploy/4_config_Srcchain.ts --network linea
         ```
+Once you finished the above steps, you have deployed a set of onramp contracts to support cross-chain storage process from Linea to Filecoin.
 ### Setting up projects
 1. `forge install`
 2. set up gvm and use go 1.22.7 `gvm install go1.22.7; gvm use go1.22.7`